Powering into the Future

 Finding the right conversion partner for us was critical.
 We needed a company with a proven track record in conversions which we found in Netherland’s- based EMOSS.
 EMOSS have understood our business and worked with our team on forming best practice protocols and solutions for implementing into our ongoing EV programme.

 Our electric collection truck pilot started in mid-2016, with EMOSS commissioned to convert three diesel trucks.
 The first box-body truck arrived back in NZ in late 2016.
 Today, it is working on a range of collection activities around Auckland and driven approximately 80,000km.
+Our EV Side loader has the ability to collect 1200 bins a day and operate all day, typical 11 hours day.

 Following this initial commitment, WMNZ signed an agreement with EECA to support the development of an electric truck conversion workshop in Auckland which opened in March 2018.